OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/dev-new/overview.md

 *Press* ***back*** *in the browser to return to the outline.*

 ## Import the Existing Eclipse TSTool Projects from the Git Repository Folders ##

+**This documentation was originally written with an older version of the development environment.
+The process for newer Eclipse will be similar but may have changed.**

 The TSTool repositories each correspond to discrete components that must be imported into the TSTool Eclipse workspace.
 The development environment does not currently use